krrm1/qb-spawnselector/README.md

 # qb-spawnselector

-(this not a full qb-spawn Just a custom spawn selector)
+❗❗THIS IS NOT A FULLY SPAWN THIS IS JUST A SPAWNS SELECTOR ❗❗

 - how to install it

-- go to qb-apartments client/main.lua
+- [1] go to qb-apartments client/main.lua

-* go to this event 'apartments:client:setupSpawnUI' and (replace) it with this
+* [1] go to 'apartments:client:setupSpawnUI' and (replace) it with this

 ```
 RegisterNetEvent('apartments:client:setupSpawnUI', function(cData)